databio/pepatac/README.md

 ## Pipeline features outlined

-**Decoy alignments.** Before aligning to the genome, we first align to decoy sequences.
-This has several advantages: it speeds up the process dramatically, reduces noise from erroneous alignments, and provides potential to analyze signal at repeats.
-The pipeline will align *sequentially* to these decoy sequences (if provided):
+**mtDNA prealignment**.
+If provided, the pipeline will first align to chrM separately.
+Because of the high proportion of mtDNA reads in ATAC-seq data, this has several advantages: it speeds up the process dramatically, and reduces noise from erroneous alignments (NuMTs).
+To do this, we use a doubled mtDNA reference that allows even non-circular aligners to draw all reads to the mtDNA.

-- chrM (doubled; for non-circular aligners, to draw away reads from NuMTs)
-- Alu elements
-- alpha satellites
-- rDNA
-- repbase

-We have provided indexed assemblies for download for each of these **for human** in the [ref_decoy](https://github.com/databio/ref_decoy) repository (excluding repbase, which is not publicly available).
-Any assemblies not provided are skipped.
+**Other prealignments**.
+The pipeline will also align *sequentially* to other references, if provided via the `--prealignments` command-line option.
+For example, you may download the `repbase` assembly to align to all repeats.
+We have also provided indexed assemblies for some repeat classes download in the [ref_decoy](https://github.com/databio/ref_decoy) repository.

-**Fraction of reads in peaks (FRIP).** By default, the pipeline will calculate the FRIP as a quality control, using the peaks it identifies internally.
+**Fraction of reads in peaks (FRIP)**.
+By default, the pipeline will calculate the FRIP as a quality control, using the peaks it identifies internally.
 If you want, it will **additionally** calculate a FRIP using a reference set of peaks (for example, from another experiment).
 For this you must provide a reference peak set (as a bed file) to the pipeline.
 You can do this by adding a column named `FRIP_ref` to your annotation sheet (see [pipeline_interface.yaml](/config/pipeline_interface.yaml)).
 Specify the reference peak filename (or use a derived column and specify the path in the project config file `data_sources` section).

 ## Installing

 **Prerequisites**.
 This pipeline uses [pypiper](https://github.com/epigen/pypiper) to run a pipeline for a single sample, and [looper](https://github.com/epigen/looper) to handle multi-sample projects (for either local or cluster computation).
-You can do a user-specific install of both like this:
+It uses the [pararead](https://github.com/databio/pararead) module for processing reads in parallel.
+You can do a user-specific install of these like this:

 ```
 pip install --user https://github.com/epigen/pypiper/zipball/master